CandidOrg/Candid.GuideStarAPI.SDK/README.md

  var premier = await PremierResource.GetOrganizationAsync(EIN);
  ```

-All request methods have and asynchronous and synchronous version.
+All request methods have an asynchronous and synchronous version.

 Our Essentials resource takes a search payload as input and then behaves similarly to our other resources.
 The return is a JSON collection of organization info that matches the payload parameters.